esammahdi/Processing/README.md

-TerrainGenerator: A Procedual 3D Terrain Generator
+TerrainGenerator: A Procedural  3D Terrain Generator
 =================================================

 A simple procedural 3D terrain generator made using *[Processing Language](https://processing.org/)* , meant as a project for a Computer Graphics class.
 However, it has been extended with functionalaties like Texture Mode, WholeImage mode and Recording (see: [Usage](#usage).)